Approximation by Quad Meshes in Laguerre Geometry: A few basics of Laguerre geometry and L-nets

 Let us discuss these notions systematically and provide precise definitions.

 \paragraph{Oriented spheres} An \emph{oriented sphere}, shortly \emph{or-sphere}, is either a Euclidean sphere in $\R^3$ equipped with a continuous family of unit normal vectors at all points, or a point in $\R^3$.
 An or-sphere is given by its center $c \in \R^3$ and \emph{signed radius} $r \in \R$, which is defined as follows.
-If the normals point inward the sphere, i.e., toward its center, the \emph{signed radius} is just radius (with a positive sign).
-For outward-pointing normals, the \emph{signed radius} is minus radius (i.e., the radius with a negative sign).
+If the normals point inward, i.e., toward its center, the \emph{signed radius} is the radius (with a positive sign).
+For outward-pointing normals, the \emph{signed radius} is minus the radius (i.e., the radius with a negative sign).
 For a point, the \emph{signed radius} is zero.

-\paragraph{Oriented planes} An \emph{oriented plane} (\emph{or-plane}) $p$ is a plane in $\R^3$ equipped with a continuous family of unit normal vectors at all points (which must be the same vector $n$ at all points).
-We describe $p$ by its Hesse normal form \be \la n,x \ra + h=0. \ee Here, the left side is the \emph{signed distance} from a point $x$ to $p$.
-In particular, the intercept $h$ is the signed distance from the or-plane $p$ to the origin.
+\paragraph{Oriented planes} An \emph{oriented plane} (\emph{or-plane}) $p$ is a plane in $\R^3$ equipped with a continuous family of unit normal vectors at all points (which is therefore the same vector $n$ at all points).
+An or-plane $p$ is given by its unit normal vector $n$ and the \emph{signed distance} $h$ to the origin, which is defined as follows.
+If the plane contains the origin, the \emph{signed distance} is zero.
+Otherwise, if the normal $n$ points toward the origin, the \emph{signed distance} is the distance (with a positive sign).
+If the normal points in the opposite direction, the \emph{signed distance} is minus the distance.